Similkameen Valley Road Trip, Osoyoos to Princeton — BC

 Come hike, bike or ride horseback along the trails at China Ridge.
 There are 45 km (28 mi) of well-maintained hiking, skiing and riding trails that wind through the Ridge and an additional 19 un-groomed trails.
 They are some of the most accessible trails in the Similkameen Valley.
 You can ride, slide, glide or hike our un-crowded trails and rekindle your love of the outdoors, just by playing around in our woods.

 For more adventure, head to Manning Park, located at the northern most tip of the Pacific Crest Trail.
 Once you arrive you will probably be out of cell range, so unplug and enjoy this four seasons playground.
+And if you’re looking for a place to rest your head while in the area be sure to check out Manning Park Resort.

 Need to Know: